History of The Musical Stage

 When the Pulitzer Was Up For Rent

 By the late 1990s, almost every show that made it to Broadway was a corporate product.
 With the average musical budget running over $8,000,000, it took a lot of people to finance a show, and they all wanted some say in the production.
-This left no room for amateurs or rebels.
+This left no room for amateurs, rebels or artists.

-As with corporate musicals, the independently produced Rent was reproduced world wide with the precision of a photocopy.
-Its simple set, bargain-basement costuming and rudimentary staging could be re-created or packaged for travel.
+As with corporate musicals, the independently produced Rent was reproduced world wide with the precision of photocopies.
+The simple set, bargain-basement costuming and rudimentary staging could be easily re-created or packaged for travel.
 From New York to Tokyo, blonde-dyed male leads wrapped their bare biceps around curly-haired Mimis as their head mikes met in an identical kiss.
 Staged at one-fourth the cost of The Lion King but charging the same ticket price, hefty profit was assured.
 Critic Ron Lasko commented

 "Fortune's Winds Sing Godspeed"

-Two well-known Kander and Ebb musicals returned to Broadway in the mid-1990s in stagings that gave them as much impact as new hits.
-A five performance City Center Encores! concert version of Chicago (1996 - 6,100+ perfs, still running) was such a sensation that it moved to the Shubert Theatre.
-Co-directors Walter Bobbie and Ann Reinking paid tribute to the late Bob Fosse's original intentions, but gave the show a simpler, streamlined staging that made this cynical look at fame and American pop culture seem even more timely than it was in 1975.
-The Roundabout Theatre brought over a hard-edged British production of the 1967 hit Cabaret (1998 - 2,306 perfs) that rankled traditionalists but delighted many others.
+Two well-known Kander and Ebb musicals returned to Broadway in the mid-1990s in revivals that gave them as much impact as new hits.
+A five performance City Center Encores! concert version of Chicago (1996 - 7,300+ performances, still running) was such a sensation that it moved to the Shubert Theatre.
+Co-directors Walter Bobbie and Ann Reinking paid tribute to the late Bob Fosse's original intentions, but gave the show a simple, streamlined staging that made this cynical look at fame and American pop culture seem even more timely than it was in 1975.
+The Roundabout Theatre brought over a hard-edged British production of the 1967 hit Cabaret (1998 - 2,306 performances) that rankled traditionalists but delighted many others.
 Thanks to rave reviews and a succession of stellar replacement casts, both revivals outran their original productions.

-One of the few new American composers to find success on Broadway in the 1990s was Frank Wildhorn.
-His turgid adaptation of Jekyll & Hyde (1997- 1,543 perfs) developed a dedicated cult following, and his entertaining The Scarlet Pimpernel (1997 -772 perfs) was revised twice during its run.
-Wildhorn made a noisy misstep with The Civil War (1999 - 61 perfs), an incoherent attempt to present America's national nightmare in a semi-revue format.
-But there was no question that his works appealed to a dedicated, if limited, audience.
+One of the few new American composers to find an audience on Broadway in the 1990s was Frank Wildhorn.
+His turgid adaptation of Jekyll & Hyde (1997- 1,543 performances) developed a dedicated cult following, and his entertaining The Scarlet Pimpernel (1997 -772 performances) was revised twice during its run.
+Wildhorn made a noisy misstep with The Civil War (1999 - 61 performances), an incoherent attempt to present America's national nightmare in a semi-revue format.
+But although none of these shows proved profitable, there was no question that his works appealed to a dedicated, if limited, audience.

 Century's End: Old and New